elbertgong/elbertgong.github.io/_posts/2020-07-03-music-culture.md

 It’s just really hard to follow Stravinsky and Scriabin or Ravel harmonically if you don’t have Liszt as context.
 Like the Ravel trio.
 I'm re-listening to it after 5 years away, I can't figure out where the downbeat is, and the violin melodies over augmented piano plonks just don't hit the same.
 It sounds much emptier than I remembered.
 The frenetic moments build & pass much quicker-- I listen through them rather than inside of them.
 It's like, I'm not the right degree of zoomed-in.
 Tiffany poon practice vlogs.
 I love her annotations ("follow pedal markings!" "gentler on the phrase ending!") but I definitely don’t practice like that zoomed-in.
-I have to spend more time playing creatively, to build muscle memory and range without digging a rut into the green.
+I have to spend more time playing creatively, to build muscle memory and range without digging a rut into the fairway.

 ## Something else